-In Emails To Buzzfeed, Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’
+In Emails To ‘BuzzFeed,’ Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’

 — BuzzFeed News (@BuzzFeedNews) September 4, 2018

-Buzzfeed stated they have no idea why Musk said any of that, and he did not provide any proof to support any of those allegations against Unsworth.
-They also reported that they could find no legal problems of any kind involving Unsworth in the UK.
-A Thai immigration official named Ploy Pailin said that although they do not perform background checks on people traveling on a visa, if Unsworth had been convicted of anything, or even investigated of the type of allegations made by Musk, he would not be given a visa.
+BuzzFeed stated they have no idea why Musk said any of that, and he did not provide any proof to support any of those allegations against Unsworth.
+They also reported that they could find no legal problems of any kind involving Unsworth in the U.K. A Thai immigration official named Ploy Pailin said that although they do not perform background checks on people traveling on a visa, if Unsworth had been convicted of anything, or even investigated of the type of allegations made by Musk, he would not be given a visa.

 Someone they did locate is Unsworth’s Thai girlfriend, Woranan Ratrawiphukkun, who although younger than he is, is still 40 years old.
 They began dating when she was 33, and there is a long history of their romance documented online, primarily on Facebook.
 That is a long way from being a child bride as Musk alleged, in any country or culture.